alpenlabs/ssz-gen/crates/ssz_codegen/README.md

   - `derive: Trait1, Trait2, ...` - Adds additional derive macros to the generated type.
 These are merged with configured derives and required SSZ derives (Encode, Decode, TreeHash).
   - `attr: #[attribute]` - Adds struct-level attributes (e.g., `#[repr(C)]`, `#[cfg(test)]`).
   - `field_attr: #[attribute]` - Adds field-level attributes (e.g., `#[serde(rename = "field_name")]`).
+  - `external_kind: <kind>` - (Field-level) Controls `Ref` type generation for external types.
+    - `container`: Generates a Ref variant (e.g. `MyTypeRef`) for the field.
+Use this for external container types that need zero-copy views.
+    - `primitive`: Uses the type directly without a Ref wrapper.
+Use this for external primitive types.

   Multiple pragmas can be specified on separate lines:
   ```python